PriyanshuMorbaita/YaduOS-Minimal-x86-Operating-System/README.md

 # YaduOS-Minimal-x86-Operating-System
 YaduOS is a handcrafted operating system for x86, written in C and Assembly, designed to demonstrate core kernel and hardware interaction concepts.
-AquilaOS — Minimal x86 Operating System with Paging, Multitasking, File System, and User Program Execution
+YaduOS — Minimal x86 Operating System with Paging, Multitasking, File System, and User Program Execution

-About:
-AquilaOS is a handcrafted operating system for x86, written in C and Assembly, designed to demonstrate core kernel and hardware interaction concepts.
-The project includes:

 Bootloader & GDT/IDT Setup — Custom boot stage with descriptor tables for protected mode.